axonivy/angular-demo/README.md

 Access the SPA on http://localhost:4200/.

-## Building
+## Building the Angular SPA
 Build the code for the integration into the ivy Project with:

+    cd spa/
     npm run build-prod

 ## Troubleshooting
-If a Basic Authentication dialog pops up use following test credentials: user/user.
+* If a Basic Authentication dialog pops up use following test credentials: user/user.
+* If a file like angular/index.html is not found you will most likely have to build the SPA first.
+(It will out the SPA to `/webContent/angular/`)